Enter the “Zero Delay” USB joystick encoder. A great solution to attain that retro feeling!

 |5||Trigger 2 L||RJ45 #1 Pin 1||Pin 5||Pin 4|

+Please note: With the zero delay controller we are working in reverse polarity.
+Thus, GND is actually +5vdc.
 It’s important to keep the trigger buttons clear so that when switching back and forth with the DDR pads that they do not interfere especially if pin 10 is enabled for sessions such as “Pump it up” where diagonal pads are used and the center is also counted as well.
-Also, by switching the controls from directions on the joystick to buttons allows us to press all of the buttons on your DDR pad without any interference or extra software support such as XBCD/xb360ce needed with the xbox 360 DDR pads.
+Also, by switching the controls from directions on the joystick to buttons allows us to press all of the buttons on your DDR pad without any interference or extra software support such as XBCD/xb360ce needed with the Xbox 360 DDR pads.
+The reason why the Custom RJ45 connector goes to these pins is in the event we hook up a fighting stick which will utilize many of the buttons this controller has to offer.

-Although the Seimitsu joysticks and buttons are garbage.
-The zero delay joystick encoder certainly gets the job done and it makes it exceptionally easy to add a joystick onto any computer be it a full pc, a raspberry pi and so-on.
-For it’s super low cost we couldn’t even feel bad if it sets itself on fire.
+For its super low cost we couldn’t even feel bad if it sets itself on fire.
 But for now it’s working like a dream.
 You can find these on Ebay super cheap too.
 We say that it’s worth it.

 END OF LINE+++